Onandjokwe State Hospital: Present

 Onandjokwe Hospital, which serves as the primary health care facility for the Onandjokwe District of the Oshikoto Region, is still run by the Lutheran Church of Namibia via Lutheran Medical Services and subsidized by the Government of the Republic of Namibia.
 The Onandjokwe District has a size of approximately 25 000 km with an annual growth rate of 2.2%.

 Today, Onandjokwe Hospital, one of the oldest hospitals in the Northern part of Namibia has 470 beds and 10 different wards for Gynaecology, Medical Male, Medical Female, Surgery Female, Maternity, Surgery Male & ICU, Paediatric, TB, Communicable diseases, Private Ward and the 11th ward which, by 2004 was not in use, but was planned to be a low cost ward employs 240 nurses, both full-time and nursing students, as well as 22 doctors.
 Census figures of 2001 indicated that the population of the catchment area was 147 179, and with an annual growth of 2.2%, this figure is expected to have been around 187000 by end of 2012 and the number of nursing staff and doctors would have increased proportionally.

 It has been recorded that Onandjokwe Hospital had a total of 260 410 visits in 2004 and 75% of these were first visits and 15% were examined by a doctor.
-There are also a number of smaller clinics and services including Eye clinic, Dental clinic, Rehabilitation therapy, X-ray department, Mortuary, Pharmacy, Social work, Antenatal Care and Pathology laboratory which is run by Namibia Institute of Pathology.
+There are also a number of smaller clinics and services including Eye clinic, Dental clinic, Rehabilitation therapy, X-ray department, Mortuary, Pharmacy, Social work, Antenatal Care and Pathology laboratory which is run by Namibia Institute of Pathology (NIP).
 There is also a nursing college with an annual student intake of between 100 and 150.

 The entire Health District has a high and rising number of HIV-positive people who become hospital patients at Onandjokwe.
 The hospital's facilities were over-utilised as a result until in May 2005 a separate HIV/AIDS centre was opened.

-The Shanamutango Centre for Integrated Care and Support is the hospital’s newest building and is specifically designed for the provision of treatment to HIV patients.
+The Shanamutango Centre for Integrated Care and Support is the hospital's newest building and is specifically designed for the provision of treatment to HIV patients.
 Funded by the United States Government Plan for Emergency AIDS Relief (PEPFAR), Shanamutango Centre was featured in a speech by former United States President George Bush on World AIDS Day in 2005.

+Onandjokwe Medical Museum, the first of its kind in Namibia, was established in 2013.

 Leadership

 The hospital was operated by the Evangelical Lutheran Church in Namibia (ELCIN) via Lutheran Medical Services until 2016, when the Government of Namibia took over.

-Past management of the Hospital and health district included Dr Godwin Marufu (Principal Medical Officer 2011-2013 and Dr Igor Petrov (Medical Superintendent) who coordinated the management of the 2013 Anthrax outbreak, and the establishment of the Onandjokwe Medical Museum.
+Past management of the hospital and health district included Godwin Marufu (Principal Medical Officer 2011–2013 and Igor Petrov (Medical Superintendent) who coordinated the management of the 2013 Anthrax outbreak, and the establishment of the Medical Museum.